Dil Da Rockstar (The Rockstar of the Heart)

 Settings: Amritsar & Bathinda (India) | Paris (France) | New York (USA) | Berlin (Germany)

-• In Bathinda, Sarab visits an old dargah with Gurman Singh Sandhu and Harcharan Singh “Channi” Bhullar, experiencing a spiritual awakening through Sufi music, planting the first seeds of emotional depth in his artistry.
+• In Bathinda, Jassi visits an old dargah with Gurman Singh Sandhu and Harcharan Singh “Channi” Bhullar, experiencing a spiritual awakening through Sufi music, planting the first seeds of emotional depth in his artistry.

 Act 2: Dard Da Raag (The Melody of Pain)